by Employer Pass, on May 19, 2021 9:12:00 AM

 Acceptable Documents

 Most people are not document experts.
 So, what is acceptable documentation for the purpose of the I-9?
 You are expected to have documents that appear genuine and relate to the person who is giving them to you.
-For the purposes of section 2, the employee must present either one document from List "A", or, two documents, one from List "B" and one from List "C".
+For the purposes of section 2, the employee must present either one document from List "A", or two documents, one from List "B" and one from List "C".
 The accepted documents are found on the last page of the I-9.
 Employers can not specify which document employees use and must present them with the accepted list.

-During the COVID-19 pandemic, the federal government allowed employers to accept expired documents that are considered proof of identity, as it was difficult and otherwise unpractical for some people to renew said documents, such as a driver's license., during COVID.
+During the COVID-19 pandemic, the federal government allowed employers to accept expired documents that are considered proof of identity, as it was difficult and otherwise impractical for some people to renew said documents, such as a driver's license., during COVID.

 However, as of May 1st, 2022 employers are no longer allowed to accept expired documents.
 Any employers who have accepted expired documents should have updated them with acceptable documents by July 31st, 2022.